How to Build Personal Credit as a Millennial

 • Millennials are the largest generation of U.S. consumer but have lower credit activation rates than baby boomers.

-the biggest obstacle for millennials is poor credit scores and/or a lack of credit history.
+According to this research, the biggest obstacle for millennials is poor credit scores and/or a lack of credit history.

 How Long Does it Really Take to Build Credit?